-Introduction to nursing fundamentals and the healthcare profession.
+68 hours lecture Introduction to nursing fundamentals and the healthcare profession.
 Topics will include history of nursing, nursing concepts, legal and ethical issues, nursing process, basic patient needs and the nursing care required for alterations in basic needs.
+This is a web-enhanced course.
+Access to a computer with internet access is required.

-VN 52 - Clinical Lab I 7.0 units
+VN 52 - Clinical Lab I

-Corequisite: VN 50; VN 51 357 hours lab
+7.0 units Corequisite: VN 50; VN 51

 Application of basic nursing skills in a laboratory setting and experience in giving supervised nursing care to selected patients in health care facilities.
 Total clinical hours are 357.
 Clinical hours may vary from week to week.
+This is a webenhanced course.
+Access to a computer with internet access is required.